 - Consider a 90 day supply.
-Ask your doctor for a prescription for a 90 day supply of your medication and choose to fill it at a local pharmacy or through home deliveryhome delivery.
-In 2019, for most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.
+Ask your doctor for a prescription for a 90 day supply of your medication and choose to fill it at a local pharmacy or through home delivery.
+In 2020, for most plans, you pay 1 copayment for a 30 day supply and 2 copayments for a 90 day supply.

 - Try a low cost alternative.
 There may be a number of less expensive, but equally safe and effective drugs, to treat your condition.
 Ask your doctor or pharmacist about available options and determine if a less expensive drug is worth a try.

 - Help is Available.
 You may qualify for State and Federal programs that help you pay for prescriptions.
 Learn more about how the NYS EPIC Program can work with your Medicare plan to help you save money on your prescriptions.
 Or contact your Social Security office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday to determine if you qualify for Medicare’s Extra Help program.

 - Over-the-Counter Drugs.
 These are medications available without a prescription.
 Antihistamines, pain relievers and heartburn medications can often be purchased over the counter for less than your prescription co-payment.

 - Free Medication Review.
 With your Medicare plan, you are eligible to have all of your medications reviewed personally with a pharmacist at no charge.
 During this complete review, our pharmacists can answer any questions you might have and may possibly be able to help you find ways to save money on your future prescriptions.
 Medication reviews are conveniently performed over the telephone.
 Contact our health plan's pharmacist today at 1-888-991-1527 for your free review.